Whether a bat enthusiast or not, many just love to take in an evening view of bats in Austin as one of the many local Austin, Texas attractions.

 About the Bats in Austin

-From March through November of each year, large groups of locals and tourists visit bats in Austin, Texas.
+From March through September of each year, large groups of locals and tourists visit bats in Austin, Texas.
+Nearly one and a half million bats in Austin call the South Congress Bridge home during this time period.

-It’s one of the best places to catch a direct view of the South Congress Bridge Bats, also known as Brazilian free-tailed bats, emerging and shooting out for their nightly feeding and aerial show.
+Each evening, many bat enthusiasts and watchers stake out lookout spots below and above the South Congress Bridge.
+It’s one of the best places to view the South Congress Bridge Bats, also known as Brazilian or Mexican free-tailed bats.
+They emerge and shoot out drop the bridge daily for their nightly feeding and aerial show.

-The bats in Austin are a medium-sized bats with broad, black, forward pointing ears, and wrinkled lips, long and narrow wings, and typically attain reddish to dark brown or gray fur color.
+The bats in Austin are medium-sized bats with broad, black, forward-pointing ears, and wrinkled lips, long and narrow wings.
+They typically attain reddish to dark brown or gray fur color.
+Their tails extend more than one third beyond the size of their body.
+This offers bats in Austin great flight patterns and precision.

 The bats of the South Congress Bridge in Austin, Texas also help keep Austin’s insect population at bay and in check.
+They eat roughly 20-30 thousand pounds of insects on each night flight.

 - In various caves of the Texas Hill Country